gemc/clas12Tags/README.md

 ## Introduction

-The `clas12Tags` repository serves as the simulation resource for the CLAS12 experiments at Jefferson Lab, providing:
+The clas12Tags repository is the Geant4 simulation resource for the CLAS12 experiments at Jefferson Lab, providing:

 - The CLAS12 geometry databases, in the form of ASCII and SQLite files.